Antonio225t/cityville/README.md

 | 2011 | [**Download Link**](https://e.pcloud.link/publink/show?code=XZfjfUZmbUzxJKbvp52pbNwpYn5EfufMVsk) | [**Video**](https://e.pcloud.link/publink/show?code=XZBTfUZDvoxS72iexXtaQl26sBsPVMjHN8X)
 | 2013 | No. Check the [unstable branch](https://github.com/Antonio225t/cityville/tree/unstable) | No. |

+## Contributing
+Join [this discord server](https://discord.gg/xrNE6Hg), you can find us at the **#cityville** channel;

+If you have an old PC that you used to play CityVille on back in the days, you can download [this script](https://discord.com/channels/536575691563466772/927596177774493766/1448450792603389975) in the discord server and run it on that old PC, then share the extracted assets with the community to help preserve more of this amazing game, thank you for your contribution \:D

 ## On archives and accessibility to digital heritage
 - [Exemption to PCCPSACT](https://www.federalregister.gov/documents/2018/10/26/2018-23241/exemption-to-prohibition-on-circumvention-of-copyright-protection-systems-for-access-control), exemptions to the provision of the Digital Millennium Copyright Act (“DMCA”).
 - [EFGAMP](https://efgamp.eu/), the European Federation of Video Game Archives, Museums and Preservation projects.